top of page

 Every child is different, but some common signs include:

-• Struggling to read fluently or spell words accurately and with ease.
+• Struggling to read fluently or spell words accurately.

-• Being unable to identify common letter patterns and use them when spelling.
+• Inability to identify common letter patterns when spelling.

-Dyslexia can also impact on other areas of learning such as remembering times tables and being unable to process visual information such as graph reading or reading tables or learning a language.
+Dyslexia can also impact other areas of learning.
+For example, children may struggle with remembering times tables or processing visual information, such as graph reading or learning a language.

 Early identification is key to helping your child thrive.